dkurta/chess_pet_project/README.md

 first argument is the initial state, the second is the next state and the third is the symbol.
-The rule isElementOfL/1 takes a word as input parameter and decides if a word, represented as a list is part of the language represented by the DFA with the help of the rule stateChange/3, which calls itself in a recursive way for wordes with a length > 2.
+The rule isElementOfL/1 takes a word as input parameter and decides if a word (represented as a list) is part of the language represented by the DFA with the help of the rule stateChange/3, which calls itself in a recursive way for wordes with a length > 2.